-- Improved Transit The City is improving regional transit options as part of the Growth Plan.
+- Continued focus on Downtown Revitalization The City is seeking to address this through the Niagara Falls Ryerson Innovation Hub (N.F.R.I.H.) which will become part of the Niagara Falls Business Innovation Zone program to support local business and entrepreneurial development.
+The City has also developed the Downtown Community Improvement Plan (CIP) Financial Incentive Programs to restore and improve commercial and mixed-use building facades and promote the physical improvements of existing buildings and properties. - Magnet City In the City's Economic Diversification Strategy 2018 there is strong mention of positioning the region as a "Magnet City" by attracting more private investment, research grants and public funds and investing in key infrastructure and cultural assets.
+This vision is a substantial opportunity for the City as it would be a driver of job and population growth. - Improved Transit The City is improving regional transit options as part of the Growth Plan.
 For example, in 2019, GO Transit announced the first transit expansion for two trains for weekday service to/from Niagara Falls Metrolink.
-The design and retrofit of the existing VIA Rail station in downtown Niagara Falls are also underway. - Agri-Business The City's proximity to agriculture lands within Niagara Region along with Niagara College's Food and Wine Institutes are core strengths.
-This, along with the City's strength in manufacturing, presents opportunities to support value-added/ancillary uses in agri-business and food processing sectors. - Workforce Development Focusing on workforce development is a key component of economic development; focus on attracting both skilled workforce capable of participating in the technology-based economy and semi-skilled and low-skilled workforce to service industries. - Leveraging Technology-Based Development Niagara Falls is well-positioned to capitalize upon advances in technology (e.g. A.I. and Machine Learning) to increase local sector efficiency and attract new technology-focused businesses.
-Current policy action by the City, such as the establishment of the NFRIH is evidence of the City's willingness to embrace digital transformation.
+Planned expansion of the GO Rail Service to Niagara Falls by 2023 by the Province of Ontario is a significant infrastructure investment that will have considerable benefit to the community. - Agri-Business The City's proximity to agriculture lands within Niagara Region along with Niagara College's Food and Wine Institutes are core strengths.
+This, along with the City's strength in manufacturing, presents opportunities to support value-added/ancillary uses in agri-business and food processing sectors. - Workforce Development Focusing on workforce development is a key component of economic development; focus on attracting both skilled workforce capable of participating in the technology-based economy and semi-skilled and low-skilled workforce to service industries. - Leveraging Technology-Based Development Niagara Falls is wellpositioned to capitalize upon advances in technology (e.g. A.I. and Machine Learning) to increase local sector efficiency and attract new technology-focused businesses.
+Current policy action by the City, such as the establishment of the